 In recognition of the uncertainty caused by the COVID-19 pandemic, Universities Australia has announced the postponement of the Respect.Now.Always national student survey planned for 2020.
 The survey has been postponed until September 2021.
 UOW remains committed to its ongoing participation in the national survey.

-Safe and Respectful Communities (SARC) were proud to be a part of UOW’s first Virtual Orientation, in Spring Session 2020.
+Safe and Respectful Communities (SARC) were proud to be a part of 2021 Virtual Orientation Expo.
 The Virtual Orientation included information, resources and live streamed sessions to welcome new students and provide important information about studying at UOW.
 Through this event the SARC team promoted the idea of respect and UOW’s ongoing commitment to creating a safe and respectful environment for all members of our community.
 The event was also an opportunity to share resources and information around programs and support options available to students.

-SARC was also represented at the recent Orientation Festival activities for new and returning residents at Kooloobong Village.
+SARC was also represented at the recent Orientation Festival activities for new and returning residents at Kooloobong Village and Campus East.
 The festival events focussed on resident well-being and strengthening the sense of community.
 The SARC team participated in a range of events and encouraged residents to think about the role we all have to play in contributing to a safe and respectful environment.

 New policy implemented